kelvinlegacy/mission23_wiki/The-Massacre-at-Mount-Calvary-Baptist-Church.md

 ![IMG_0076](https://github.com/Mission23/Mission23/assets/140252803/b369d640-cbd2-44cf-9171-2dc72859598d)

-These images were taken outside of a “Company” office in Riverdale, GA, near where Micah lives (by forced circumstance).
+These images were taken outside of a “Company” (what the CIA often refers to itself as to hide its true identity) office in Riverdale, GA, near where Micah lives (by forced circumstance).
 He’s had numerous attempts on his life as he’s walked by this location along Hwy 85.

 He suspected and the Creator confirmed it was an announcement seeking workers for the August 13th grilling at Mount Calvary.
 Micah suspects the grill being left out means they are planning another.